-Mission Statement: Chicago Art Department (CAD) cultivates new and emerging Chicago artists.
-A 501c3 not-for-profit organization, the foundation of what we do at CAD is a 12-month residency program for 20 artists.
-Here are CAD’s residency goals:
+Mission Statement: Chicago Art Department (CAD) cultivates new and emerging artists.
+A 501(c)3 not-for-profit organization, the core of what drives CAD is a 12-month residency program for 20 artists.

-2) to participate in exhibitions as exhibiting artists (with new works) or curators
+2) to participate in exhibitions as exhibiting artists or curators.

-3) to engage in monthly critical dialogues around resident works, and connections with visitors from the field
+3) to engage in monthly dialogues around Resident Artist works.

-Founded in 2004 by three college instructors, CAD aims to benefit artists by exploring art and learning.
-Through exhibitions, artist residencies, classes/workshops, and community building, we are dedicated to cultivating new voices, ideas, and practices in contemporary art.
+CAD aims to support artists by exploring studio art, exhibition, and learning opportunities.
+Through exhibitions, artist residencies, and community building, we are dedicated to cultivating voices, ideas, and practices based in the field of contemporary art.
 CAD seeks to serve the real-world needs of young artists seeking to establish their personal practice, as well as provide a breeding ground of creative collaboration and exploration.
 What does this mean?
 It means ongoing arts collisions between artists and media, interdisciplinary exhibitions, learning initiatives like workshops, and unplanned outcomes - all stemming from our resident artist practices and their time at CAD.

 CAD is housed inside of the historic Fountainhead building on South Halsted, in Pilsen.
 CAD has roughly 7000 square feet of studio, exhibition, and event space, used in many different ways by our artists and audience.
-CAD hosts an eclectic calendar of shows every month, and sometimes resident artists work with other organization to host cultural events such professional development workshops, exhibitions, or even fundraisers..
-The hosting of outside events is part of an explicit CAD goal to support larger Chicago artists and organizations, while connecting CAD resident artists to others in the field.
+CAD hosts an eclectic calendar of exhibitions and events every month.
+In addition, Resident Artists often work with other organizations to host cultural events such professional development workshops, exhibitions, or fundraisers..
+The hosting of outside events is part of an explicit goal to support Chicago organizations while connecting our Resident Artists to other professionals in the field.

 Arts Learning and Growth

-We as our community to “Try It!”
+We encourage our community to “Try It!”
 CAD is built around the idea of learning through participation.
 Resident Artists are encouraged to participate in as many ways as possible.
-Resident artists have 24-hour access and often learn from bouncing ideas off of each other, while also leading and participating in programs that are extensions of their practice.
+Resident artists have 24-hour access and often learn from bouncing ideas off of each other, while also leading and participating in programs that are extensions of their practices.

 We ask our community to “Make It!”
 An important part of our residencies, programs, and critical dialogue groups is to make!
-To push to create, and to strive to finish new works.
+To push to create – not simply experiment - and to strive to finish new works.
 This has been a core part of CAD’s work since starting in 2004.

-We ask our community to “Share it!”
-Chicago Art Department produces exhibitions, programs, and events to in order to provide regular opportunities for artists share work.
-CAD will often work with other groups and organizations to host events for a variety of art practices and social issues.
-Beyond the physical space, CAD also provides exhibition opportunities in some non-traditional ways such as on the web, print, and video, All of these opportunities aim to connect artists with audiences of many kinds.
+We require our artists to “Share it!”
+Chicago Art Department produces regular exhibitions, programs, and events in order to provide regular opportunities for artists to share work.
+CAD also pushes others to share via the web, print, and video, all with the goal of seeing artists connect with audiences.